Multielectron ionization of three-electron strongly driven Ne at high intensities: Conclusions

 \section{Conclusions}

 In conclusion, to address triple and double ionization of strongly driven Ne at higher intensities of 2 and 3 $\mathrm{PW/cm^2}$, we extend the 3D ECBB semiclassical model.
 This extension concerns changing the initial conditions of the tunnel-ionizing electron, adding one more criterion to define a transition from quasifree to bound, following immediately after the start of the time propagation, and allowing electrons to tunnel during time propagation.
 Using this extended ECBB model, we obtain the distribution of the sum of the final electron momenta along the field for triple and double ionization.
 Comparing with experiments, we find a better agreement for the triple rather than the double ionization spectra.
 We attribute this to the ECBB model underestimating the probability for sequential double ionization at higher intensities.
+At 3 $\mathrm{PW/cm^2}$, we find that the ECBB model overestimates sequential ionization in triple ionization.
+To improve the extended ECBB model, future studies should address the role of the effective potential in tunneling and hence in sequential ionization.
 Also, we identify the main pathways of triple and double ionization as a function of intensity and identify pathways that significantly contribute only at higher intensities.
 Finally, we explain how each of these pathways gives rises to the main features of the distributions of the sum of the final electron momenta.
 We believe that this current work further demonstrates that the ECBB model offers promising avenues for enhancing our theoretical understanding of non-sequential multiple ionization.
 The current work also constitutes a step into bridging the gap between theoretical studies and experiments.